Niels Bohr Quantum Summer School

 What about costs and financial support?

 The summer school is funded by the Danish Ministry of Higher Education and Science.
-This means that tuition, accommodation, planned social activities and most meals (except dinner) are free.

-If your Ph.D. grant does not include funding for travel, you may apply for reimbursement of travel expenses up to DKK 5,000 (including VAT), approximately $697 or €670.
+If your PhD grant does not include funding for travel, you may ask for reimbursement of travel expenses up to DKK 5,000, (approximately $697 or €670).

-Participants are responsible for: Visa applications (if applicable) and travel insurance.
-For visa requirements, visit New to Denmark.
+Note that participants are responsible for acquiring visa applications (if applicable) and travel insurance.

 What is the application process?